Top

 typical buildings in Cappadocia

 Göreme is also where you find the cave hotels which are unique to Cappadocia.
 Once you check in at your hotel, head out to explore the town and marvel at its unusual and breath-taking landscapes.
-Göreme has a very charming traditional architecture, with many buildings made from the same soft tuff rock that characterizes the rest of the region.
+Göreme has a very charming traditional architecture, with many buildings made from the same soft tuff rock that characterises the rest of the region.

 The geological formations in Cappadocia were formed over millions of years by a combination of volcanic activity, erosion, and weathering.
 The region was once covered by a thick layer of volcanic ash, which was deposited by ancient volcanic eruptions.
 Over time, this ash was compacted and solidified into a soft, porous rock called tuff.